JrVolt/DJI2Lz/README.md

 ### Drone Compatibility

-It suppsed to be compatible to every DJI drone that support the telemetry in subtile track.
+It WAS ~~ suppsed to be compatible to every DJI drone that support the telemetry in subtile track.~~

+I can confirm that :
+- WORKING with latest firmware of `DJI Mini, DJI Mini 2` (up tp 04/25)
+- NOT WORKING with `Mavic Air 2 (FW 01.01.0610)`

+Telemetry data heavily different, barely usable to generate graphics.

+Correct telemtry format :
+`F, SS, ISO, EV, DZOOM, GPS (N, E, H), D m, H m, H.S m/s, V.S m/s `

 Some older drone or firmware (maybe both) have a separate .srt along the .mp4 file.

 ## Configuration

 ### Basic

 All visual elements can be customized through constants in `LayoutConfig.py`.
 These include:
-- **Resolution** If edited instrruments repositioning is required.
+- **Resolution** If edited instruments repositioning is required.
 (Preset UHD downscale if needed)
 - **Text Color**
 - **Font Details**